Do you feel stressed that your marriage is not working? Do you wonder why is marriage so hard? And what makes marriage hard?

 Interact with each other and make your marriage interesting.
 Remember, you’re in control here!

 Humans are social creatures and thrive on their ability to co-habit with others around them.
 Intimacy is what allows us to maintain healthy and fruitful social connections.

-Lack of intimacy in marriage destroys the connect and closeness you may have felt with your spouse and in time, render the marriage useless.
+Lack of intimacy in marriage destroys the connection and closeness you may have felt with your spouse.
 A lack of intimacy is what makes a difficult marriage.

-Not only is intimacy required to strengthen the relationship in a modern marriage, but it also essential for improving your physical health, relieving stress, and boosting your self-confidence.
+Not only is intimacy required to strengthen the relationship in a marriage, but it is also essential for improving your physical health, relieving stress, and boosting your self-confidence.